arkku/dotfiles/README.md

 * `fff` – fuzzily find a find a file
 * `ff.` – fuzzily find a file in the current directory
 * `ffd` – fuzzily find a directory

+Each of these can take a path as an argument, e.g., `ffz /` will seach from the root instead of from the current directory.
+Remember that <kbd>Tab</kbd> can complete the search in zsh when pressed after the closing backtick
+<code>\`</code>.
+But also note that <kbd>Ctrl</kbd>–<kbd>F</kbd> is bound to
+these same features in my zsh configuration…

 #### Aliases for Git